Flexible rational approximation and its application for matrix functions: Introduction

-This paper focuses on an optimization approach for solving the classic approximation problem of calculating rational min-max approximation.
-As such, it presents a unique tradeoff, which usually does not appear explicitly in algorithms for calculating rational approximation.
-In particular, our framework enables adding constraints and calculating the best uniform approximation, which satisfies the required conditions.
-We compute the rational min-max up to a fixed precision when the constraints are off.
-Otherwise, we get a rational approximation with some desirable guarantees that best approximate the function up to underlining limitations.
-In other words, we allow flexibility in the search space of our approximant.
-The above tradeoff is illustrated numerically for scalar functions but perhaps best demonstrated via the fundamental problem of evaluating matrix functions and some of their applications.

-We summarize our main contribution as follows: \begin{enumerate}[nolistsep] \item We present a flexible optimization framework that extends the authors' previous work includes an improved algorithm, and highlights our ability to determine preferred properties for our rational approximation. \item The algorithm introduces a novel approach to computing approximation with easy add-ons in the form of constraints, providing a broad base for adjustment for many problems. \item We offer a unique rational approximation for matrix function, explicitly appealing to evaluate nonsmooth or oscillatory functions. \item We demonstrate the advantage of our method for matrix function for several applications of matrix spectrum maneuvering. \end{enumerate} The paper also supports reproducibility; all source codes and examples are available in an online open repository.
+We summarize our main contribution as follows: \begin{enumerate} \item We present a flexible optimization framework with an improved algorithm highlighting our ability to incorporate preferred properties for our rational approximation.
+This algorithm extends the authors' previous work in~\cite{peiris2021generalised}. \item The algorithm introduces a novel approach to computing approximation with easy add-ons in the form of constraints, providing a framework for tackling general approximation problems. \item We offer a unique rational approximation for matrix function, explicitly appealing to evaluate nonsmooth or oscillatory functions. \item We demonstrate the advantage of our matrix function method for several applications involving matrix spectrum slicing. \end{enumerate} The paper also supports reproducibility; all source codes and examples are available in an online open repository.\footnote{\url{https://github.com/nirsharon/RationalMatrixFunctions}}